Comparison · 8 min read

 Who should still use NoviSign?

 Teams that need deep interactivity and a large integration catalog — touch signage, 50+ widgets, POS/BI/calendar connectors, MCP data workflows, SSO and audit logs, or a white-label reseller program — will find NoviSign more mature.
-ChannelOS is for operators who want a finished show and live screens fast, with no app on the TV.
+ChannelOS is for operators who want a finished show and live screens fast.

 Your screen is two minutes away.